elibarrow/BAE305-SP24-LAB4/README.md

 ### Circuit 3 ###

- After calculating the gain of the moderate gain op amp circuit we moved on to built the high gain inverting op amp circuit, which is shown below.
+ After calculating the gain of the moderate gain op-amp circuit we moved on to build the high gain inverting op-amp circuit, which is shown below.

 <p align="center">
   <img src=https://github.com/elibarrow/BAE305-SP24-LAB4/blob/main/Circuit%203.png width=35%>